-These hormonal changes are completely natural and healthy.
+These hormonal changes are completely natural and healthy, and we do not coping with them by using hormonal acne medication.
 But a downside of hormone changes is that they can lead to an increase in oil production on the face.

 P. acnes, the bacteria that causes acne, exists naturally on your skin.
 But it feeds on oil, so when you have more sebum on your face, P. acnes gets a full buffet of food and it can multiply.

 P. acnes cannot survive for very long in the presence of oxygen, but when it gets stuck inside a pore blocked by excess dead skin cells, it can multiply freely and cause an infection, which then triggers an inflammation response, and thus, acne.